Joseph-Lam/Aloha-Homepage/README.md

 -First Project working with HTML and CSS.
 -Learned to utilize flexbox for styling
--include a list-based navigation bar with smooth scrolling -used JS for incorporating a image slider for the product area -Also used JS to display an alert box after submitting an email for subscription
+-include a list-based navigation bar with smooth scrolling -used JS for:
+	-incorporating a image slider for the product area -display an alert box after submitting an email for subscription
+	-display a number counter on the shopping cart icon after clicking 'add to cart' on the product section

 Met requirements for this Project:
 -Contains single .html file and external CSS file.